Bisht13/Inter-IIT-2k23/README.md

 ## Setup

-The project setups are as follows:
+### The project setups are as follows:

+* Install Metamask flask extension version 10.24.1 or higher from the metamask-extensions Github repository.
+* Add it to your browser.
+* For Firefox enter `about:debugging#addons` and load the extension there.
+* For Chrome activate the developer mode and add the unzipped package of the extension.
+* Clone the repository using `git clone`.

 1. Install all the dependencies:
 ```
-yarn install
+yarn
 ```
 2. Start the localhost server:
 ```
 yarn start
 ```

 Go to http://localhost:8080 to see the test app.